 There is a lot of confusing information out there about cool weather and its influence on harvest.
 It’s important to keep in mind the following: First, heat does not ripen fruit.
 Solar radiation is what makes photosynthesis occur in grapes.
 (Grapevines convert carbon dioxide into sugars using the energy from sunlight during photosynthesis.)
 Also, photosynthesis slows around 90 degrees and shuts down after 95, protecting the plant from loss of water.
-Lastly, moderate temperatures in a growing season define classical vintages.
+Lastly, moderate temperatures in a growing season define classical vintages like 2010.
 This type of weather yields grapes with color, tannin and fruit concentration that are fully mature without excessive sugar levels.